Explore 500 years of history at Florida’s San Marcos de Apalache State Park

 San Marcos de Apalache Historic State Park

-San Marcos de Apalache has a long, storied history.
+San Marcos de Apalache has a long, storied history

 In 1718, Captain Jose Primo de Ribera arrived to construct a second wooden fort.
-Then in 1758 a hurricane destroyed the fort, drowning a garrison of troops.
+Then, in 1758, a hurricane destroyed the fort, drowning a garrison of troops.

 In 1759, construction began on the first stone fort.
 Progress was slow it was not even half finished when the Spanish ceded control of the land to the English after the French and Indian War ended in 1763.
 Afterward, the site was used as an Indian rendezvous and trading post.
-13 years later, the Spanish would regain control of the fort
+13 years later.
+The Spanish would regain control of the fort

 During this time, American settlers began to move to the area.
 In 1819, General Andrew Jackson occupied the fort and used it for raids during the Seminole Wars.
-Jacksons’ actions would ultimately be used as a precursor for then Secretary of State John Quincey Adams to negotiate the Spanish ceded Florida to the United States.
+Jacksons’ actions would ultimately be a precursor for then Secretary of State John Quincey Adams to negotiate the Spanish ceded Florida to the United States.

 In 1861, with Florida seceding from the Union, the Confederacy took over it until 1865.